nepounds/CareerSignal/README.md

 # CareerSignal

-CareerSignal is a Python portfolio project that tracks job postings from target companies and sends alerts when new matching jobs appear.
+CareerSignal is a Python portfolio project that tracks job postings from target companies, scores jobs against target criteria, stores results in SQLite, exports clean Excel reports, sends daily email summaries, and powers a Power BI dashboard.

+The project is designed to show practical automation, data handling, reporting, and business dashboard skills in one end-to-end workflow.

 ## Project Goal

-The goal of this project is to help job seekers monitor companies they care about instead of manually checking each career page every day.
+CareerSignal helps job seekers monitor companies they care about instead of manually checking each career page every day.

+The pipeline collects job postings, normalizes the data, stores jobs in a database, detects newly discovered jobs, scores each job for relevance, exports the results to Excel, and visualizes the output in Power BI.

-## Planned Features
+## Current Features

-- Store a list of target companies
+- Company configuration stored in `config/company_config.csv`
+- Greenhouse job collector
+- Normalized job data format
+- SQLite database storage
+- Duplicate prevention using company, ATS source, and external job ID
+- New job detection using first-seen and last-seen dates
-- Check company career pages for new job postings
+- Match scoring system for job relevance
+- Daily email report support
-- Filter jobs by location, title, and keywords
+- Error handling and logging
-- Save discovered jobs in a local SQLite database
-- Avoid sending duplicate alerts
-- Send email alerts when new matching jobs are found
+- Excel export for reporting and dashboard use
+- Power BI dashboard built from the Excel export

 ## Power BI Dashboard